GeoscienceAustralia/dea-notebooks/README.rst

 To clone the repo (on the VDI):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+You need to have a GitHub account in order to clone the dea-notebooks repository.
+If you do not have one, you can sign up `here <https://github.com/>`_.
+If you haven't used GitHub on the VDI before, you will need to set up some SSH keys before you will be able to clone the repository.
+To set up the SSH keys, follow the instructions `here <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>`_, and then `add the newly generated key to your GitHub account <https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/>`_.

+Once you have set up GitHub on the VDI, follow these steps:
 * Navigate to the directory you want the repository to sit using a Terminal window (``cd <directory>``)
 * Type ``git clone git@github.com:GeoscienceAustralia/dea-notebooks.git``
 * A new folder called ``dea-notebooks`` will be created, which is a copy of the code repo